What is a "total loss"?

 What if I don't agree with the settlement?

-If your claim is covered by your Autoplan Collision, Specified Perils or Comprehensive insurance and you're unable to reach an agreement with our representative, you can request a review by one of our managers.
-If this review does not settle the matter, the manager will advise you about Vehicle Damage Arbitration.
+If your claim is covered by your Autoplan Collision, Specified Perils or Comprehensive insurance and you're unable to reach an agreement with our representative, you can request a review by one of our supervisors or managers.

 What is declared value?

 Some of you who own specialized vehicles, such as motorcycles or trailers, insure them for amounts that you specify which can be more than market value.
 To ensure that your coverage is appropriate, it's a good idea to review your vehicle's declared value at least once a year to reflect market value, including applicable taxes and depreciation.
 Talk to your local Autoplan broker.

 How can I determine the value of my vehicle?

 Just as we research your vehicle's value, we encourage you to do the same.
 It's easy.
 Simply compare your vehicle with similar vehicles in your local classified ads or online.